 Various pricing structures available depending on the number of staff.
 To discuss your options please contact email@example.com.

 Topics covered within the course include:

-- The principals of the General Data Protection Regulation (GDPR)
+The principles of the General Data Protection Regulation (GDPR)

 Subject access requests

 Data privacy and security